bibleexchange/romans__textbook/textbook/en/1401_chapter-14.md

 ### Weakness in eating

-In I Corinthians chapter 8 Paul had to deal with this same issue with the Corinthian church.
+In 1 Corinthians chapter 8 Paul had to deal with this same issue with the Corinthian church.
 This may sound trivial and non-religious of a dispute to the modern Christian, but The Layman's Bible Commentary gives insight into this controversy:

 > It was a different kind of religious question in the Roman Empire.
 The fact is in a Roman market you could hardly find a steak or a roast or any kind of meat that had not come from some animal slaughtered in a heathen temple.
 The animal would be killed as a sacrifice; then the priests (who, numerous though they were, could not possibly eat all the animals the people offered) would sell the meat through retail outlets.
 This being the major source of meats on the market, the Christian shopper was faced with a problem: in buying and eating this meat, am I or am I not helping out the heathen worship?